 A sworn translation in Spain is done by an official translator appointed by the Ministry of Foreign Affairs.
 The translation, which must always be accompanied by a photocopy of the original document translated, comes with a certificate at the end with the translator’s details and signature that certifies that the translation is faithful to the original.

-Yes.
-When we start to work with a new client we begin to create a specific translation memory for that client or for a particular project.
-That means that if a different translator works on the next project for that client, at least the same terminology will be used.
+What we try to do is to assign the same translators to the same clients, so that they become familiar with the way they work, which makes for greater efficiency in the long run.
+In addition, when we start to work with a new client we create a specific translation memory for that client or project.
+This means that if we have to use another translator or reviewer, they will always be working with the same databases.
 The collaboration of our clients is key to the success of this task.

 Of course!
 There are a number of things you can do that will help us a great deal and that contribute to better quality translations.

-• When you are writing the document you need translated, remember that the task of translating will also take time.
-Translation is not just a matter of writing words in another language, it also requires the translator to understand the meaning, intention and nuances of a text.
-Just think how long it took you to write your text, choose the right words, etc., and you will soon realise that a translator also needs time to think and choose the words that best reflect your intentions.
+• When you are drafting documentation that needs translating, remember that the translation will also require time.
+Bear in mind how long it took you to write your texts, choose the right words, etc., and you will realise that we also need time to think about and choose the words best suited to the idea you want to put across.
 Do not give us tight deadlines and make us work against the clock, because sooner or later that will be reflected in the quality of the final text.

-• Give us information about your text: who it is for, what your intention is, what should be highlighted, which concepts are fundamental, whether there any concepts that you wish to be translated in a specific way, etc.
+• Give us information about your text: who is the target audience, what your ultimate intention is, what is important to highlight, etc.

-• If you have parallel texts or similar documents on the subject matter in the target language, do not hesitate to make it available to us.
+• If you have parallel texts or similar documents on the subject matter in the target language, do not hesitate to make them available to us.
 This will be of great help to us!
-We do any research into terminology that is necessary, but if you are able to provide us with this information from the outset we can work faster and the results will be more accurate.

 Contact us